guardian/support-service-lambdas/modules/product/README.md

 ![product-model-to-zuora.png](product-model-to-zuora.png)
 # Usage
 By providing a `Product`, `DeliveryOption` and `ProductOption` we can map to any [product rate plan](https://knowledgecenter.zuora.com/Zuora_Central_Platform/API/G_SOAP_API/E1_SOAP_API_Object_Reference/ProductRatePlan) in the Zuora catalog and from that we can retrieve the pricing information for that particular configuration.
+For instance if I want to find the GBP price to get the Newspaper delivered on a Saturday I can use the following:
 ```typescript
 import { getZuoraCatalog } from '@modules/catalog/catalog';
 import { getProductRatePlanId } from '@modules/product/productToCatalogMapping';